lee-bh/frame-animation/README.md

-# Frame Animation
+# Animation by
+# RequestAnimationFrame();
 This project demonstrates a simple frame animation using HTML5 Canvas and JavaScript.
 It cycles through a series of Material Design icons, displaying them one after another to create an animation effect.

 ## Technologies Used